bclins/bclins.github.io/fall24/cs261/notes.md

 6. Use the algorithm above to convert 13 to base-2.

 After we introduced binary numbers, we talked about **bits** and how many integers can be stored using $n$ bits.
 One example is that the maximum number of rupees (money) you could have in the original Zelda game was 255 because the data was stored using 8 bits.
-Unlike a lot of progamming languages, Python allows arbitrarily large integers.
+Unlike a lot of programming languages, Python allows arbitrarily large integers.
 This avoids **integer overflow** errors, but it can be slower for large integers.

 We also talked about how computers store [floating point numbers](https://en.wikipedia.org/wiki/Floating_point).
 Most modern programming languages (including Python) store floating point numbers using the [IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754).